riversideresearch/hammer/README.md

 ## Contributing

 For information on contributing to Hammer, including development setup, code formatting guidelines, and documentation generation, please see [DEVELOPMENT.md](DEVELOPMENT.md).

-## Known Issues

-The regular expression backend is potentially not thread-safe (thanks to Martin Murray for pointing this out).
-A full rewrite of this backend is on the roadmap already due to some unexpected nondeterminism in the current implementation; we plan to fix this problem in that rewrite.

 ## Contact